-This section introduces museums, located in Japan and around the world, that house or display netsuke and other related objects such as inro, pipe cases, tobacco implements, yatate, and sword fittings.
+This section introduces museums in Japan and around the world, that house or display netsuke and other related objects such as inro, pipe cases, tobacco equipment, yatate, and sword fittings.

 Tokyo National Museum

 TIH Prince and Princess Takamado’s netsuke collection, primarily of contemporary pieces, has been donated to the Museum.
 Rotated 4 times a year, some 50 pieces from the collection are always on view at the Prince Takamado Collection Room on the 2nd floor of the main building.

 The Museum also houses antique netsuke and inro mainly from Baron Go collection, and 15 netsuke are on permanent display.